 · care of the newborn

-Each student must attend and be punctual for all scheduled classes and clinical experiences to be successful in the program and to attain the program objectives.
+Each student must attend and be punctual for all scheduled classes and clinical experiences to succeed in the program and attain the program objectives.
 A student’s absences may total no more than 63 hours.
 Exceeding the 63-hour maximum is reason for dismissal from the Practical Nursing Program.
-Unusual extenuating circumstances will be reviewed by the nursing faculty if the student is in good academic and clinical standing.
+The nursing faculty will review unusual extenuating circumstances if the student is in good academic and clinical standing.
 This attendance policy is strongly enforced.

 Students are graded in two separate areas: academic achievement and clinical performance.